oauthstuff/draft-oauth-rar/main.md

 ask for a new access token with "fewer permissions" than had been previously authorized by the resource owner.
 Since the nature of an authorization details request is based solely on the API or APIs that it is describing, there is not a simple means of comparing any two arbitrary authorization details requests.
-Authorization servers should not rely on simple object comparison in most cases, as the intersection of some elements within a request could have side effects in the access rights granted, depending on how the API has been designed and deployed.
+Authorization servers should not rely on simple object comparison in most cases, as the intersection of some fields within a request could have side effects in the access rights granted, depending on how the API has been designed and deployed.
 This is a similar effect to the scope values used with some APIs.